A Father’s Stress Is Passed Down To His Children, Study Shows

 The fact that only the progeny of male parents experienced the changes sharply limited the possibilities.
 However, the idea that the phenomenon was transmitted through sperm cells seemed questionable at best, as DNA in those cells is packed so tightly that the possibility of it responding to the environment seemed prohibitive.
 Jennifer Chan, a postdoctorate student at the Icahn School of Medicine at Mount Sinai in New York City, focused on cells that do respond to environmental changes that might react with sperm cells.
 She focused her attention on a group of cells that interact with developing sperm to help them grow and mature, and found that the cells secreted extracellular vesicles that then fused with the sperm cells.

 The findings were verified in another experiment, in which sperm from a non-stressed male was divided into two petri dishes.
-One was left as is while the other dish was exposed to stress hormones.
+One was left as is, while the other dish was exposed to stress hormones.
 Chan then injected sperm cells from each batch into the eggs from a non-stressed female.
 Those fertilized eggs were then implanted into the same female.
 The researchers discovered that the mice from the stress-hormone batch featured abnormal reactions to a stressor, while the mice from the normal batch did not.

 The findings are “novel and of very high impact, especially when we consider the impact of military service or other work environments that can confer high stress,” says Robert Rissman, a neuroscientist at the University of California at San Diego.